Warbo/chriswarbo-net/blog/2012-09-22-safety_through_types.md

   toInteger (OnePlus n) = 1 + toInteger n
 ```

 This is exactly the same as the lists, except we don't have to care about containing elements.
-Of course, that naive implementation of `toInteger`{.haskell} for `OnePlus`{.haskell} can easily cause a stack overflow, so we should do something more like:
+Of course, that naïve implementation of `toInteger`{.haskell} for `OnePlus`{.haskell} can easily cause a stack overflow, so we should do something more like:

 ```haskell
   toInteger (OnePlus n) = foldr (+) 1 [0..n]